Ambulatory blood pressure: Target organ damage

-Readings revealing possible hypertension-related end organ damage, such as left ventricular hypertrophy or narrowing of the retinal arteries, are more likely to be gained through ambulatory blood pressure monitoring than through clinical blood pressure measurement.
-Clinical BP measurements are fewer in number, and so more subject to the general marked variability of BP measurements.
-Additionally, clinical measurements are affected by the "white coat effect" - the rise in blood pressure many patients experience due to the stress of being in the medical situation.
+Readings revealing possible hypertension-related end organ damage, such as left ventricular hypertrophy or narrowing of the retinal arteries, are more likely to be obtained through ambulatory blood pressure monitoring than through clinical blood pressure measurement.
+Isolated clinical BP measurements are more subject to the general marked variability of BP measurements.
+Clinical measurements may be affected by the "white coat effect", a rise in the blood pressure of many patients due to the stress of being in the medical situation.

 Overnight reduction or surge in blood pressure

 Optimal blood pressure fluctuates over a 24-hour sleep-wake cycle, with values rising in the daytime and falling after midnight.
 The reduction in early morning blood pressure compared with average daytime pressure is referred to as the night-time dip.
 Ambulatory blood pressure monitoring may reveal a blunted or abolished overnight dip in blood pressure.
 This is clinically useful information because non-dipping blood pressure is associated with a higher risk of left ventricle hypertrophy and cardiovascular mortality.
 By comparing the early morning pressures with average daytime pressures, a ratio can be calculated which is of value in assessing relative risk.
 Dipping patterns are classified by the percent of drop in pressure, and based on the resulting ratios a person may be clinically classified for treatment as a "non-dipper" (with a blood pressure drop of less than 10%), a "dipper", an "extreme dipper", or a "reverse dipper", as detailed in the chart below.
-Additionally, ambulatory monitoring may reveal an excessive morning blood pressure surge; which is associated with increased risk of stroke in elderly people with high blood pressure.
+Additionally, ambulatory monitoring may reveal an excessive morning blood pressure surge, which is associated with increased risk of stroke in elderly hypertensive people.

 Classification of dipping in blood pressure is based on the American Heart Association's calculation, using systolic blood pressure (SBP) as follows:

-Dippers have significantly lower all-cause mortality than non-dippers or reverse dippers.
-As a result, "... ambulatory blood pressure predicts mortality significantly better than clinic blood pressure."
+Dippers have significantly lower all-cause mortality than non-dippers or reverse dippers; "... ambulatory blood pressure predicts mortality significantly better than clinic blood pressure."